 Survivors of Sexual Violence

-Across the globe, survivors of sexual and gender-based violence (SGBV) face immense barriers when navigating the criminal justice system.
+Across the globe, survivors of sexual and gender-based violence (GBV) face immense barriers when navigating the criminal justice system.
 To identify the challenges that survivors are facing in South Africa, CFJ’s Waging Justice for Women initiative partnered with University of Nottingham’s Rights Lab to interview over 150 survivors of gender-based violence in the country.

 Did you know